AusClimateService/bias-correction-data-release/catalogue.md

 #### Abstract

-This dataset contains data from Regional Climate Models (RCMs) contributing to the Coordinated Regional Downscaling Experiment under the Coupled Model Intercomparison Project phase 6 (CORDEX-CMIP6) for Australasia,  regridded to a regular 0.05 degree (~5km) latitude-longitude grid across Australia.
+This dataset contains data from Regional Climate Models (RCMs) contributing to the Coordinated Regional Downscaling Experiment under the Coupled Model Intercomparison Project phase 6 (CORDEX-CMIP6) for Australasia, regridded from the native RCM resolution of ~10-20 km to a regular 0.05 degree (~5km) latitude-longitude grid across Australia.

 Data are available for several commonly used surface variables and three model experiments (an historical experiment and two Shared Socioeconomic Pathway experiments).